gokula-krishnan/CT-2025/README.md

 ## Steps to setup

 1. Clone the repo
+2. install require packages needed for the code
+3. setup .env file with varailes mentioned in env_template.txt file
-2. Run `python playerDetailsScrapper.py` - This will fetch the players list and map them to their respective identities.After this step, the `players.csv` and `teams.csv` will be populated with their respective content.
+3. Run `python playerDetailsScrapper.py` - This will fetch the players list and map them to their respective identities.After this step, the `players.csv` and `teams.csv` will be populated with their respective content.
-3. Run `python dataScrapper.py`.This will accept a start and end match ID as an input.Make sure all these match IDs are available.
+4. Run `python dataScrapper.py`.Make sure all these match IDs are available.
 <br>
 <hr>